 Are you a shopping addict?
 If yes, you should not miss out on visiting the Fashion Outlets of Niagara Falls.
 Minutes from Niagara Falls State Park, this outlet shopping centre is one of the largest shopping malls in America.
 It has over 200 outlet stores, including name-brand retailers, cafes and restaurants.

-Shopping at the Fashion Outlets of Niagara Falls is one of the top fascinating things to do in Niagara Falls, New York.
-The mall offers big discounts on luxury gifts and name-brand items.
+Shopping at the Fashion Outlets of Niagara Falls is one of the most fascinating things to do in Niagara Falls, New York.
+The mall offers significant discounts on luxury gifts and name-brand items.
 Anything you want is here in the mall.
 If you feel hungry, you can relax at one of the well-known restaurants in the food court and order from several dining options.
 Also, enjoy free Wi-Fi throughout the entire mall.

 21. Devil’s Hole State Park

 Smaller than Niagara Falls State Park, Devil’s Hole State Park is also among the oldest parks in the USA.
 However, it is still a must-see popular attraction in New York.
-The park is located north of Niagara Falls City, overlooking the Devil’s Hole Rapids and the lower Niagara River Gorge.
+The park is north of Niagara Falls City, overlooking the Devil’s Hole Rapids and the lower Niagara River Gorge.

 22. Whirlpool State Park